 If you qualify for a travel grant through any of the fellows or scholars programs, see the appropriate program director for more information on how to apply the grant to your study abroad program.
 Visit the Deadlines and Events Calendar for travel grant deadlines.

 Students will live either on-campus in residence halls or off-campus in privately-run residences.
 Students must apply for housing after being accepted by the program.
-Housing is chosen on a lottery basis, and about 60% of NTU exchange students will have to live off-campus in any given semester.
+All in-coming undergraduate students will be guaranteed on-campus housing.

-While a GPA of 3.2 is required for all students applying to NTU, a GPA of 3.4 is required for students applying to study at Nanyang Business School.
+While a GPA of 3.2 is required for all students applying to NTU.

 Students must complete the online Elon University study abroad application by the published deadline.
 See the Deadline and Events Calendar for the most up-to-date deadline information.
 Applications are generally accepted one semester in advance.